hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 connections.
 The DNS Transaction Signature (TSIG) mechanism is specified to restrict direct zone transfer to authorized clients only, but it does not add confidentiality.
-This document specifies use of TLS, rather then clear text, to prevent zone contents collection via passive monitoring of zone transfers.
+This document specifies use of TLS, rather then clear text, to prevent zone content collection via passive monitoring of zone transfers: XFR-over-TLS (XoT).

 {mainmatter}

 # Introduction

-DNS has a number of privacy vulnerabilities, as discussed in detail in [@RFC7626].
+DNS has a number of privacy vulnerabilities, as discussed in detail in [@!RFC7626].
 Stub client to recursive resolver query privacy has received the most attention to date, with standards track documents for both DNS-over-TLS (DoT) [@!RFC7858] and DNS-over-HTTPS (DoH) [@RFC8484], and a proposal for DNS-over-QUIC [@I-D.ietf-dprive-dnsoquic].
 There is ongoing work on DNS privacy